The Best Breast Pump 2021

-Last Updated: Best Breast Pump 2018.
-In an updated 2018 breast pump showdown, we tested, reviewed and researched 23 different breast pumps before crowning a new winner: the .
-Spectra Baby USA S2 (model S2PLUS) ($137).
+Last Updated: Best Breast Pump 2021.
+In a recently updated 2021 breast pump showdown, we tested, reviewed and researched 23 different breast pumps before crowning a new winner: the .
+Spectra Baby USA S2 (model S2PLUS) (

 Scroll down for our picks for Best Manual Breast Pump and Best Mini-Electric Breast Pump.
 New to breast pump shopping?
 Read our 7 Things No One Tells You About Buying a Breast Pump.